Flatee90/devtools-day1/Corrected Day 5 Files/readmeday5.md

 After completing the exercise, write a brief reflection on what you learned from this debugging and optimization process.
 Discuss any new insights you gained and how you might apply these skills in future projects.

 #### Reflection:
+I've learned to slow down and really look for erros.
+I also learned how to truly use the diffrent compartments of Devtools.
+Now I know what to look for and where to go when my codes are not working.

 ## Submission